wp-plugins/wp-easy-directory-link/readme.txt

 == Description ==
-Simple plugin to make a directory link listing
+A simple and easy use plugin that allows to create a directory link page.
+Make software tools lists, digital resources or business address, all organized by categories.

 == Installation ==
 * Create a page and place the shortcode [wp_edl_init]